adamfeuer/nuttx-companion/docs/user/simulator.rst

 Simulator
 =========

-NuttX has a simulator that can run as a regular program on Linux, Mac, and Windows computers.
+Apache NuttX has a simulator that can run as a regular program on Linux, Mac, and Windows computers.
 It's useful for debugging operating system features that aren't associated with particular device drivers— for instance the TCP/IP stack itself, a web interface or API for your application, or other communication protocols.
-It's also handy for trying out NuttX without having a piece of embedded hardware.
+It's also handy for trying out Apache NuttX without having a piece of embedded hardware.

 This guide assumes you're on Linux.
 It works on Windows and Mac too— if you know how,